SMILES Data Release II: Probing Galaxy Evolution during Cosmic Noon and Beyond with NIRSpec Medium-Resolution Spectra: Data Reduction

 After correcting detector-level artifacts, the data undergo spectroscopic calibration.
 Wavelength solutions are derived using internal lamp reference spectra, enabling accurate mapping of detector pixels to physical wavelengths.
 Flat-field corrections are applied using calibration files from the CRDS system to account for pixel-to-pixel sensitivity variations and wavelength-dependent throughput.
 Flux calibration is then performed by scaling the extracted spectra based on JWST standard star observations.
 To verify the wavelength calibration, we compared the redshifts of SMILES sources to those of overlapping FRESCO detections \citep{meyer_jwst_2024}, including 10 H$\alpha$ emitters and 2 [O~{\sc iii}] emitters at $z > 5$.
 We find a mean velocity offset of $-103$~km~s$^{-1}$ between the two samples, which is within the expected uncertainty given the NIRSpec medium-resolution mode ($R\sim1000$, corresponding to $\Delta v \sim 300$~km~s$^{-1}$) and a similar error in the wavelength calibration of the NIRCam grism \footnote{\url{https://jwst-docs.stsci.edu/jwst-calibration-status}}\citep{sun_first_2023}.
 We do not attempt to correct the wavelength solution from the uneven source light distribution within the shutter.

 Accurate local sky background subtraction is essential for optimizing the detection of faint emission lines.
 For compact targets, we employ a three-shutter nodding pattern, in which the background at each nod position is estimated from the other two exposures where the source is absent.
 This approach effectively removes residual background fluctuations and scattered light.
 However, for spatially extended sources, this method can result in self-subtraction of diffuse emission.
-In these cases confirmed by visual inspection, we instead adopt a two-shutter nodding scheme, excluding the central nod from both background subtraction and co-addition.
+In these cases confirmed by visual inspection of both the NIRCam imaging and the NIRSpec 2D spectra , we instead adopt a two-shutter nodding scheme, excluding the central nod from both background subtraction and co-addition.
 Using only the $+1$ and $-1$ nod positions allows us to preserve extended line emission.
 This modified approach has also been successfully used in other NIRSpec studies, such as JADES \citep{deugenio_jades_2025}.
 Figure~\ref{fig:2nod} illustrates the difference between 2-nod and 3-nod reductions for an extended galaxy in the SMILES dataset.